Life Science

 Professor (Materials and Materials Research and Development Bureau) Abe, Hideki Quantum property Solid and catalytic chemistry.

 Associate Professor Ishimaru, Yoshihiro Biomolecule function Organic chemistry, structural chemistry, and supramolecular chemistry.
 Synthesis and functional evaluation of new host compounds using large macrocycles.
-Functional Materials Science
+Applied Chemistry

 Professor Ueno, Keiji Functional molecular analysis Surface chemistry: Thin film growth under ultrahigh vacuum and measurement of the structure and physical properties of layered materials and organic molecular crystals are mainly carried out.
 In addition, nanostructures are formed using these materials, and physical properties are searched using a scanning probe microscope.
 Chemistry

-Associate Professor Kinoshita, Hidenori Organic synthetic chemistry Synthetic organic chemistry, organometallic chemistry.
-Development and research of the new organic synthesis reaction using the organometallic reagent are carried out.
+Associate Professor Kinoshita, Hidenori Synthetic Organic chemistry Synthetic organic chemistry, organometallic chemistry.
+Development and research of the new synthetic organic reactions using organometallic reagents are carried out.
 Applied Chemistry

 Professor (RIKEN) Kim, Yousoo Quantum property With the aim of exploring the theory of energy transfer and conversion processes at surfaces and interfaces, molecular and atomic level studies are mainly carried out in terms of both experiments using scanning probe microscopy and theoretical calculations using density functional theory.